BenjiMorris/benjimorris.github.io/research.md

 A Term Paper for a 3-manifold topology course taught by Dr Joan Licata.
 We present Scharlemann and Thompsons notion of thin position for 3-manifolds, as well as a more general Morse theoretic perspective.
 Available [here](/documents/thin_position.pdf).
 - ### January 2021: Introduction to Quantum Groups
 A summer reading project supervised by Professor Mangazeev in preparation for my honours project.
 The main report is available [here](/documents/intro_to_quantum_groups.pdf), and there are two supplementary documents ([here](/documents/qgpsAP1.pdf) and [here](/documents/qgpsAP2.pdf)) including a detailed worked example.
+- ### March 2020: Q-operators in Integrable Systems
+A report from my 2019-20 summer research scholar project supervised by Professor Mangazeev, studying Baxter's "Q-operator" method for reproducing Bethe-Ansatz equations in integrable Lattice models.
+Available [here](/documents/Q_ops_in_IS.pdf).